gabrielsoltz/metahub/README.md

 # Use Cases

-You can read the following articles on MetaHub practical use-cases:
+Some use-cases for MetaHub include:

 - [MetaHub integration with Prowler as a local scanner for context enrichment](https://medium.com/@gabriel_87/metahub-use-cases-part-i-metahub-integration-with-prowler-as-a-local-scanner-for-context-f3540e18eaa1)
-- Automatic Security Hub findings suppression using MetaTags
+- Automating Security Hub findings suppression based on Tagging
-- Utilizing MetaHub as an AWS Security Hub Custom Action
+- Integrate MetaHub directly as Security Hub custom action to use it directly from the AWS Console
-- Generating Custom Enriched Dashboards
+- Created enriched HTML reports for your findings that you can filter, sort, group, and download
-- AWS Security Hub Insights based on Context.
+- Create Security Hub Insights based on MetaHub context

 # Features